nikerla/vc-content/pages/features/for-business-professionals.md

                     <img alt="Virto Commerce promotions" src="../assets/images/features/pricing.png"/>
                     <p class="title">Promotions & Marketing</p>
                     <p>Our promotion engine lets you create free shipping campaigns, discounts on selected products, coupons for future purchases, and much more!
 And because it's a simple and easy tool to utilize, you
                     won't be needing any developer assistance.
 That's a promotions in itself!
-Promotions can be combined with the marketing system to deliver truely engaging campaigns.</p>
+Promotions can be combined with the marketing system to deliver truly engaging campaigns.</p>
                     <ul class="features-list">
                         <li>Product & Cart promotions</li>
                         <li>Shipping promotions</li>